 Many low-carb eaters use intermittent fasting (IF) to complement their lifestyle.
 IF means eating within a certain time frame and abstaining from eating for the remainder of the time.
 Fasting allows the digestive system to rest and heal and has a positive influence on the gut microbiome (the balance of bacteria, yeast and other microbes living inside the digestive tract).
 Fasting has been used for centuries in many different cultures for healing, detoxification and religious reasons.
 Here are a few things you may not have known about this blazing-hot trend.

-1. YOU MAY SEE BIG BENEFITS.
 Some of the benefits of IF include weight loss, blood sugar control, improved fat burning, mental clarity, decreased inflammation, and autophagy (the body’s ability to repair itself).
 Fasting allows the body to burn body fat (in the form of ketones) for fuel, providing a good source of energy, and may ultimately result in reduced body-fat stores.

-3. IT BOOSTS FAT BURNING.
 Fasting helps stimulate the production of human growth hormone (HGH), which can increase the availability and utility of fat for fuel by raising levels of key enzymes.
 HGH also helps preserve bone density and muscle mass.

-4. NOT EVERYONE SHOULD FAST.
 Pregnant or breastfeeding women, children and underweight individuals require more calories for proper growth and adequate nutrient intake, so IF is not advised.
 In addition, people with eating disorders or disordered food-thought patterns will more likely be triggered by IF, so it’s best avoided in that case, too.

-5. YOU CAN MANAGE SIDE EFFECTS.
 Possible side effects of IF include constipation, headaches, dizziness, heartburn and muscle cramps.
 Many of these are due to dehydration and electrolyte imbalances that can occur with lowered intake of salt and water.
 Make sure to stay adequately hydrated and add some pink Himalayan sea salt to your water or consume bone broth.
 Epsom salt baths are a good source of magnesium, which will help with muscle cramping.
 Breaking the fast with a large meal can result in heartburn so keep the first meal light and stay upright afterwards to allow time for food to digest.